Influenza (flu) immunization: Myths and facts

 Fact: The influenza vaccines are safe.
 Most people who get the inactivated influenza vaccine only have redness, soreness or swelling where the vaccine was given.
 Some people, especially those who get the vaccine for the first time, may have a headache, muscle aches or tiredness.
 People who receive the live attenuated influenza vaccine may have mild influenza symptoms as described above.

 Guillain-Barré Syndrome (GBS) is a rare condition that can result in weakness and paralysis of the body’s muscles.
 It most commonly occurs after infections.
 In rare cases, GBS can also occur after some vaccines.
-GBS may be associated with influenza vaccine in about 1 per million recipients.
+GBS is extremely rare after the influenza vaccine (about one person in one million).
+The risk of GBS is much higher from influenza infection.

 Myth: Getting an influenza vaccine every year weakens my immune system.

-Fact: Because the influenza virus strains change most years, you need to get immunized each year to be protected against new strains.
+Fact: Getting an influenza vaccine every year does not weaken your immune system.
+Because the influenza virus strains change most years, you need to get immunized each year to be protected against new strains.
 People who get the vaccine each year are better protected than those who remain unimmunized.

 Myth: I should not get an influenza vaccine because I have allergies.

-Fact: Most people with allergies can get an influenza vaccine without any problems.
-However, if you have had a severe allergic reaction to a previous dose of influenza vaccine or any part of the vaccine, talk to your health care provider.
+Fact: The influenza vaccines are safe for most people with allergies.
+However, if you had a severe allergic reaction to a previous dose of influenza vaccine or any part of the vaccine, talk to your health care provider.
 You may need to be tested for allergies before being immunized.
-People with egg allergies can be safely immunized with an influenza vaccine.
+People with egg allergies can be safely immunized.

 Myth: The influenza vaccines protect against the viruses or bacteria that cause colds or stomach illnesses.